 One of the strongest indicators of the network's heterogeneity or scale-freeness is the scaling of the maximum degree.
 Thus, to validate our argument, we compare the maximum degree of the initial network, $k_{\max}(N) = k_{\max}(N,\ r=0)$ and the maximum degree of the network at some point $r=r^\dagger$ before the percolation transition takes place, $k_{\max}^{\dagger}(N)=k_{\max}(N,\ r=r^\dagger)$.
 Similar to Eq.~(\ref{eq:pseudo_scaling}), we assume

 where $\left\langle \cdot \right\rangle$ denotes the ensemble average across different realizations, $\phi_o$ is the asymptotic limit of the ratio, $\delta$ is the scaling exponent, and $a$ is a constant.
-Eq.~(\ref{eq:k_ratio_scaling}) implies that if a network still holds its scale-freeness at $r=r^\dagger$, we expect $k_{\max}^{\dagger}$ will scale with the size of the network $N$ in the same way as $k_{\max}$ does.
-In this case, we expect $\phi_{o}$ is non-zero.
-On the other hand, we expect to obtain $\phi_o=0$ if the SPP process drastically homogenize the network.
+Equation~(\ref{eq:k_ratio_scaling}) implies that if a network still holds its scale-freeness at $r=r^\dagger$, we expect $k_{\max}^{\dagger}$ will scale with the size of the network $N$ in the same way as $k_{\max}$ does.
+In this case, we expect that $\phi_{o}$ is non-zero.
+On the other hand, we expect to obtain $\phi_o=0$ if the SPP process drastically homogenizes the network.

 We sample the observables at $r=r^\dagger$ using two methods: we collect the observables (i) at a fixed value of $r^\dagger=q$ for each realization or (ii) at $r^\dagger=qr_c^{*}(N)$ for each realization, where $q\in[0, 1]$.
 Here, $q$ is a tunable parameter to decide on how far from the transition point we would like to sample the observables.
 We choose $q=0.7,\ 0.8,$ and $0.9$ to ensure that we are sampling the observables at the supercritical regime.
-For convenience, we add a subscript to differentiate the quantities in Eq.~(\ref{eq:k_ratio_scaling}) using different ensemble of observables, e.g., $\phi_{1}(N)$ and $\phi_{2}(N)$.
+For convenience, we add a subscript to differentiate the quantities in Eq.~(\ref{eq:k_ratio_scaling}) using different ensembles of observables, e.g., $\phi_{1}(N)$ and $\phi_{2}(N)$.